DSPEngineer/ros2-controls/README.md

 3. Launch the simulation

+    NOTE: you need to open a new terminal window and **start** the container:
     ```
+    $ make run
+        ~or~
+    $ make run-gpu

+    // inside the container, start the Gazebo simulation:
     $ ros2 launch  turtlebot3_gz_bringup tb3_gz.launch.py
     ```

 4. Drive test

+    NOTE: you need to open a new terminal window and **shell into** your running container:
     ```
+    $ make shell

+    // inside the container, start the Drive Test:
     ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r cmd_vel:=turtlebot_base_controller/cmd_vel -p stamped:=true
     ```